Finiteness properties of torsion fields of abelian varieties: Introduction

-\begin{thm} Let $\kappa$ be a field, $K/\kappa$ a finitely generated field extension and $A/K$ an abelian variety.
-Then the following hold true. \begin{enumerate} \item[(a)] The profinite group $\Gal(\okappa K_\tors(A)/\okappa K)$ is topologically finitely generated. \item[(b)] If $\kappa$ is a number field, then there exists a finite Galois extension $k/\kappa$ such that $\Gal(k^\dagger K_\tors(A)/ k^\dagger K)$ is topologically finitely generated. \item[(c)] If $\kappa$ is a finite field or a local field, then $\Gal(K_\tors(A)/ K)$ is topologically finitely generated. \end{enumerate} \end{thm}
+\begin{thm} (cf. Theorem \ref{main-thm} and Remark \ref{expl}) Let $\kappa$ be a field, $K/\kappa$ a finitely generated field extension and $A/K$ an abelian variety.
+Then the following hold true. \begin{enumerate} \item[(a)] The profinite group $\Gal(\okappa K_\tors(A)/\okappa K)$ is topologically finitely generated. \item[(b)] If the absolute Galois group $\Gal(\kappa)$ is topologically finitely generated (e.g., when $\kappa$ is a finite or algebraically closed field), then $\Gal(K_\tors(A)/ K)$ is topologically finitely generated. \item[(c)] If $\kappa$ is a local field, then $\Gal(K_\tors(A)/ K)$ is topologically finitely generated. \item[(d)] If $\kappa$ is a number field, then there exists a finite Galois extension $k/\kappa$ such that $\Gal(k^\dagger K_\tors(A)/ k^\dagger K)$ is topologically finitely generated. \end{enumerate} \end{thm}

-\begin{rema} If in the situation of Theorem \ref{main-thm} $\kappa$ is a number field, then the profinite group $\Gal(K_\tors(A)/K)$ is certainly not topologically finitely generated because $K_\tors(A)$ contains all roots of unity and thus $\Gal(K_\tors(A)/K)$ has an open normal subgroup of $\hat{\Zz}^\times$ as a quotient. \end{rema}
+\begin{rema} If in the situation of Theorem \ref{main-theorem} $\kappa$ is a number field, then the profinite group $\Gal(K_\tors(A)/K)$ is certainly not topologically finitely generated because $K_\tors(A)$ contains all roots of unity and thus $\Gal(K_\tors(A)/K)$ has an open normal subgroup of $\hat{\Zz}^\times$ as a quotient. \end{rema}

+\begin{rema} We will in fact establish more general finite generation properties for monodromy groups attached to smooth projective varieties via \'etale cohomology.
+We refer the reader to Section \ref{sec:et} for the results and do not go into the technical details within the introduction. \end{rema}